Portfolio item number 1

 Published:

 Topological data analysis employs an `interleaving distance’ between persistence spaces as a means of measuring when two such objects are approximately isomorphic.
 By generalizing this notion to homotopy interleavings, one can instead measure when persistent spaces are approximately weakly equivalent.
-Michael Lesnick and Andrew Blumberg developed a universal homotopy interleaving distance and conjectured that it differed from the interleaving distance on a homotopy category by at most a multiplicative constant.
-The conjecture was later proved by Edoardo Lanari and Luis Scoccola.
-I gave motivation and proof of this conjecture, stating the homotopy interleaving distance on \(\textnormal{Fun}(\mathbb{Z},Spc)\) is within a multiplicative constant of the interleaving distance on \(\textnormal{Fun}(\mathbb{Z},\textnormal{Ho}(Spc))\).
-I also detailed the failure of this phenomenon for multi-persistent spaces.
+In 2023, Andrew Blumberg and Michael Lesnick developed a universal homotopy interleaving distance.
+They additionally conjectured that this homotopy interleaving distance differed from the interleaving distance on a homotopy category by at most a multiplicative constant, which was later proved by Edoardo Lanari and Luis Scoccola.
+We covered the proof of this conjecture and detailed the failure of this phenomenon for multi-persistent spaces.

 Published: